Serteren12/noughts-and-crosses/README.md

 # noughts-and-crosses
-A classic game of tic-tac-toe against an AI opponent.
+A classic game of tic-tac-toe against either an AI opponent or a second player.